RobbiNespu/rootstealer/README.md

 Now you can take that following:

 ```
-# make; cd ..    #to backto rootstealer/
+# make; cd ..    #to back to path rootstealer/
 # pip intall gi
 or
 # pip install gir
 ```
-Run the python script to spy all windows gui and search window with "@root" string in title.
+Run the python script to spy all windows gui and search window with "root@" string in title.

 ```
 $ python rootstealer.py &
 ```

-Done, look the video demo.
+Done, look the video demo,rootstealer force commands only in root terminal...

 ## Tests